misan/4xidraw/README.md

 More about 4xiDraw:  https://www.instructables.com/id/4xiDraw/

-Now I have added support for HC-06 Bluetooth module for Wireless plotting.
+Now support for HC-06 Bluetooth module for Wireless plotting has been added.

 ---------